For more information about Corporate Partner membership and sponsorship opportunities, call (213) 763-3315.

 Learn more >

 The Natural History Museum serves educators and learners of all ages, from children just beginning to engage in science to senior volunteers continuing a lifelong passion for knowledge.
-In this three-dimensional environment filled with the planet’s treasures, we can introduce the processes of science in vibrant, firsthand ways.
+In this three-dimensional environment filled with the planet’s treasures, we introduce and implement the scientific process in vibrant, firsthand ways.
 Our integrated curricula for multiple grade levels meet state standards and offers teachers extended resources to encourage investigative, observational, and critical thinking in their students.
 Family programs provide important opportunities for parents to learn alongside their children.
-To learn more about how your organization can contribute to our public and educational programs please call (213) 763-3315.
+To learn more about how your organization can contribute to our public and educational programs please call our Corporate and Foundation Giving office at 213.763.3315.

-The NHM Next Campaign is transforming our Museum, creating five new permanent halls.
+The NHMLA Next Campaign has transformed our Museum, creating five new permanent halls.
 We are currently offering program support for these exhibitions as well as permanent naming opportunities.
 One-time gifts at a variety of giving levels will permanently name specimens, components, and exhibit galleries for your organization, creating a historic and lasting legacy.

-The Haaga Family Rotunda (2010) A landmark structure that has been returned to its original majesty after extensive restoration of the historic 1913 Building.
-Home to revolving exhibits show some of the Museum's most interesting and priceless artifacts.
+The Haaga Family Rotunda A landmark structure that has been returned to its original majesty after the careful restoration of our historic 1913 Building.

-The Dinosaur Hall (2011) A spectacular new dinosaur exhibit (the largest West of the Mississippi) features 20 reconstructed skeletons and over 300 fossils throughout two natural light filled galleries.
+The Dinosaur Hall A spectacular dinosaur exhibit (the largest West of the Mississippi) featuring 20 reconstructed skeletons and over 300 fossils throughout two natural light filled galleries.
 Thomas the T. rex takes center stage as the star of the T. rex growth series, the only display of its kind anywhere in the world!

-Nature Gardens and the Nature Lab (2013) Reclaiming 3.5 acres of green space from former concrete to create a dynamic indoor/outdoor learning laboratory, this exhibit will allow visitors and school children to actively explore nature and take part in the nation's largest study of urban biodiversity.
+Nature Gardens and the Nature Lab After reclaiming 3.5 acres of green space on land that was a former parking lot, the Museum has created a dynamic indoor/outdoor learning laboratory.
+These two connected spaces allows visitors and school children to actively explore nature and take part in the nation's largest study of urban biodiversity.

-For more information and a list of all available naming opportunities please contact Katie Adams at email@example.com or (213) 763.3315.
+For more information and a list of all available naming opportunities please contact the Sponsorship and Corporate Giving team at email@example.com.

-For a complete list of all our foundation supports please following the link below.
-For information on how your foundation can help the Museum, please contact our foundation office at (213) 763-3315.
+For information on how your Foundation can help the Museum, please contact our Corporate and Foundation Giving Office at (213) 763-3315.